psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 This script for greyscale conversion takes two arguments, `input_file` and `output file`.
 You can check this with `python code/greyscale.py --help`.
-Let's apply it for the first image, and place the output in the `outputs/images_greyscale` category, slightly changing the name:
+Let's apply it for the first image, and place the output in the `outputs/images_greyscale` directory, slightly changing the name:

 ~~~
 python code/greyscale.py inputs/images/chinstrap_01.jpg outputs/images_greyscale/chinstrap_01_grey.jpg